Best Family campgrounds in the US

 The Watchman Campground in Utah is the largest campground within in Zion National Park.
 This great campground is located near the visitor center and shuttle stops, making it a great choice for family friendly camping.

 When visiting the Zion Canyon visitors have to take a free Zion shuttle to the canyon.
-The Watchman Campground is a great choice for families visiting Zion since it is so close to a shuttle stop.
+The Watchman Campground is a great choice for families who want to hike at Zion since it is so close to a shuttle stop.

 The campground is also close to Springdale, Utah which has a grocery store, restaurants, and activities great for family vacations.